Memory System

 - Task completions — Every completed (or failed) task's output is indexed.
 Failed tasks include notes about what went wrong, so the agent avoids repeating the same mistake.

-/workspace/personal/memory/(private) or/workspace/shared/memory/(swarm-wide).
-Files written here are automatically indexed via the PostToolUse hook. - Lead-to-worker injection — The lead agent can push specific learnings into any worker's memory using the
+/workspace/personal/memory/in their per-agent directory.
+Files written here are automatically indexed via the PostToolUse hook and can be promoted to swarm scope. - Lead-to-worker injection — The lead agent can push specific learnings into any worker's memory using the

 inject-learningtool, closing the feedback loop.